 On how we can honor those who lost their lives

-On Saturday, September 11th at 6PM, a ceremony will be held in honor of the victims at the memorial.
+On Sunday, September 11th at 2PM, a ceremony will be held in honor of the victims at the memorial.
 The memorial is aligned in the direction of the World Trade Center site and includes a steel beam base with a glass panel for each of the 56 Hoboken residents lost on that day.
 Each panel is engraved with a name and is illuminated at night.
 The memorial is located within the grove of ginkgo trees which are also aligned with the World Trade Center that were planted in 2002 as a living memorial.
 The perimeter of the grove includes steel plates on the ground engraved with quotes from those who were there on that fateful day.
+For other local 9/11 events, click here.

 ^The new 9/11 memorial on Pier A